citrix/xencenter-plugin-specification/docs/features.md

 -  Each GroupMenuItem can have multiple MenuItem children
 -  Each MenuItem has exactly one child command which runs a target executable or script.

-***Example:*** A configuration file detailing the MenuItems and GroupMenuItems shown in the figure above
+***Example:*** A configuration file detailing the MenuItems and GroupMenuItems shown in the preceding figure

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>